 The Safe to Say button is a method of reporting that allows for anonymous submission of a Non-Emergency Safety Concern.
-The Safe to Say submissions will be sent to our Student Services and Security Departments, and each concern will be investigated and/or addressed in a discreet manner that focuses on supporting, not punishing, students in or SPO der to make the situation safer.
+The Safe to Say submissions will be sent to our Student Services and Security Departments, and each concern will be investigated and/ or addressed in a discreet manner that focuses on supporting, not punishing, students in order to make the situation safer.

-For more information go to: lps.org/threat or call (402) 436-1000.
+For more information go to: LPS.org/threat or call 402-436-1000.